All Products

 • Source database operation limits:

-• During full data migration, do not perform DDL operations to change the schema of the database or tables.
+• During full migration, do not perform DDL operations to change the schema of the database or tables.
 Otherwise, the data migration task fails.

 Other limits